-Precedence rules govern how a parser will parse this line.
-Perl 6's precedence rules state that the infix => operator binds its arguments more tightly than the infix , operator, which in turn binds more tightly than the = assignment operator.
+The ways in which this statement is parsed in Perl 6 is governed by precedence rules.
+For example, they state that the infix => operator binds its arguments tighter than the infix, operator, which in turn binds tighter than the = assignment operator3.